How to use your GoPro as a webcam

 One thing that's been in short supply during the pandemic are webcams; as people have rushed to set up home offices, they've cleared the shelves of the best webcams, a necessary tool for communicating with coworkers and colleagues via Zoom, Skype, and other video chat apps.

-Fortunately, there are myriad ways to use both your smartphone and your camera as a webcam (you can even use the Wyze home security camera), and now, there's yet another option: GoPro released an app, GoPro Webcam beta, that lets you use a GoPro Hero8 Black—our top pick for the best action cameras—as a webcam.
+Fortunately, there are myriad ways to use both your smartphone and your camera as a webcam (you can even use the Wyze home security camera), and now, there's yet another option: GoPro released a utility that lets you use a GoPro Hero8 Black—our top pick for the best action cameras—as a webcam.
 Here's how to set it up.

 Two caveats: For now, the app only works with the GoPro Hero8 Black, and only works on Macs.
 GoPro said it's working on a Windows version, but doesn't appear that it will make the software compatible with older GoPros.